SWOT Analysis of General Motors: Free Templates and In-Depth Insights 2023

 Here are some of the fundamental principles that define Barra's leadership approach:

 • Empowering workforce: Barra trusts employees to make intelligent decisions and take ownership of their work rather than micromanaging.
-She has moved to simplify GM's bureaucracy that previously hindered innovation.
+She has moved to simplify GM's bureaucracy, which previously hindered innovation.

 • Transparency and accountability: Barra has focused on transparency, especially during crises like GM's ignition switch recall.
 She does not shy away from taking responsibility as the CEO.